OEUG99/Knowledge-Garden/pages/Assembler.md

 			  If the source program is meant to produce relocatable code, the assembler will also generate a relocation bit for each word of the object program.
 The relocation bit indicated whether the word should be modified when the program is loaded into memory.

-			  Any literals used in the program
+			  Any literals used in the program are added to the literal table (if one exists) and the necessary machine instructions are added to the object code.

+			  During phase 2, checks for errors that were not
 	-